couchbase/query/docs/n1ql-select.md

 ### Filtering

 If a WHERE clause is specified, the expression is evaluated for each object.
-All objects evluating to TRUE are included in the result array.
+All objects evaluating to TRUE are included in the result array.

 ### Result object generation